-- 13.5 If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about those issues. - 13.6 Where possible references for all shortlisted candidates, including internal ones, will be sought prior to interview, so that any issues of concern they raise can be taken up with the candidate at interview.
-Where it is not possible to request and/or receive references prior to interview, satisfactory references must be received prior to appointment. - 13.7 On receipt, references will be scrutinised to ensure that all specific questions have been answered satisfactorily.
-If all questions have not been answered or the reference is vague or insufficient, the referee will be contacted and asked to provide written answers or clarify. - 13.8 All requests for references will seek objective verifiable information and not subjective opinion.
-The use of a reference pro forma can help achieve that. - 13.9 If the reference includes information regarding disciplinary investigations and the referee is not the headteacher of the relevant school or academy, then they must ensure that the headteacher (or acting headteacher) has confirmed it as accurate. - 13.10 Electronically received references will be checked to ensure they originate from a legitimate source. - 13.11 In all residential and boarding settings, references will always be confirmed by telephone. - 13.12 References received for the successful candidate(s) will be kept for the duration the employee is employed in the school.
-These will be kept on the employee's personal file.
-Information on personal files will, if the employee has worked in a role where they have access to children (which applies to all school staff) currently be kept indefinitely.
+- references prior to interview, satisfactory references must be received prior to appointment. - 12.7 On receipt, recruiting managers should always verify any information with the person who provided the reference. - 12.8 References must be scrutinised to ensure that all specific questions have been answered satisfactorily.
+If all questions have not been answered or the reference is vague or insufficient, the referee will be contacted and asked to provide written answers or clarify. - 12.9 All requests for references will seek objective verifiable information and not subjective opinion.
+The Governing Board will use a template reference request form to help achieve that. - 12.10 If the reference includes information regarding disciplinary investigations and the referee is not the headteacher of the relevant school or academy, the headteacher (or acting headteacher) will confirm it as accurate. - 12.11 Electronically received references will be checked to ensure they originate from a legitimate source. - 12.12 In all schools with residential and boarding settings, references will always be confirmed by telephone. - 12.13 Retention periods for references received for successful candidates can be found in the school's retention schedule.
 References for unsuccessful candidates will be kept for 6 months.

-14. Involving pupils and students
+13. Involving pupils and students

-14.1 Involving pupils in the recruitment and selection process in some way, or observing shortlisted candidates' interaction with pupils, is recognised as good practice in schools.
+13.1 Involving pupils in the recruitment and selection process in some way, or observing shortlisted candidates' interaction with pupils, is recognised as good practice in schools.
 Candidates for teaching posts may, for example, be asked to teach a lesson; pupils and a member of staff could show candidates round the school.
-Care will need to be taken to ensure judgements are as objective as possible, by ensuring evidence from these processes is gathered by an appropriately qualified individual against pre-set criteria.
+Care will be taken to ensure judgements are as objective as possible, by ensuring evidence from these processes is gathered by an appropriately qualified individual against pre-set criteria.

-15. Constitution of interview panels
+14. Constitution of interview panels

-15.1 The membership of an interview panel will depend on decisions taken by the Governing Board regarding delegation of authority and the type of post, for example:
+- 14.1 The membership of an interview panel will depend on decisions taken by the Governing Board regarding delegation of authority and the type of post, for example: - Appointing a Headteacher or Deputy Headteacher the Governing Board will appoint a selection panel consisting of at least three of its members, excluding the Headteacher, with appropriate advice from the LA and, where appropriate, the Diocese. - Appointing teachers other than Headteachers and Deputy Headteachers and support staff - the Governing Board delegate the appointment of teachers and support staff to the Headteacher.

-- Appointing a Headteacher or Deputy Headteacher the Governing Board will appoint a selection panel consisting of at least three of its members, excluding the Headteacher, with appropriate advice from the Local Authority and, where appropriate, the Diocese. - Appointing teachers other than Headteachers and Deputy Headteachers and support staff the Governing Board delegates the appointment of teachers and support staff to the Headteacher. - 15.2 As far as possible, interview panels will always have a minimum of two interviewers, and in some cases, a larger panel might be appropriate.
+- 14.2 As far as possible, interview panels will always have a minimum of two interviewers, and in some cases, a larger panel might be appropriate.
 A panel of three interviewers may be chosen to facilitate a fair vote.
-A panel will, where possible, include both genders for equal opportunities purposes, even if shortlisted candidates are of the same gender. - 15.3 The members of the panel will: - have the necessary authority to make decisions about appointment; - be appropriately trained (one member of interview panels will have undertaken safer recruitment training); - meet before the interviews to prepare.
-See para 16.3 for further information. - 15.4 In addition to those individuals who have been given delegated authority by the Governing Board, other members of the school may be involved in the process and be allowed to input into discussions.
-Only those with delegated authority, however, can make decisions (or recommendations to the Governing Board) about who should be appointed.
+A panel will, where possible, include both genders for equal opportunities purposes, even if shortlisted candidates are of the same gender. - 14.3 The members of the panel will: - have the necessary authority to make decisions about appointment; - be appropriately trained (one member of interview panels will have undertaken safer recruitment training); - meet before the interviews to prepare.
+See para 15.3 for further information. - 14.4 In addition to those individuals who have been given delegated authority by us, other members of the school may be involved in the process and be allowed to input into discussions.
+Only those with delegated authority, however, can make decisions (or recommendations to us) about who should be appointed.

-16. Interviewing
+15. Interviewing